 How would I know?
-Woman’s Intuition.
+Woman’s Intuition

 And I assure you that, at the ripe age of you-don’t-ask-and-I-won’t-tell, I am nearly a witch in this department, which scares the heck out of my husband.
 (Let’s save that story for another day…)

-“Love noise”, I’ve learned, is the sound of our unconscious egos that we allow to control our thoughts, actions, speech and lives within our intimate relationships.
+“Love noise”, I’ve learned, is the sound of the unconscious egos that we allow to control our thoughts, actions, speech and lives within our intimate relationships.
 It’s the personal saboteur ready to destroy what is pure, powerful, sexy and authentic – simply because of fear.
 Fear of intimacy, fear of revealing the soul, fear of feeling love.

-It’s worse than the raid on Normandy.
+It’s worse than the raid on Normandy

 When my co-worker explained her “noise” to our patient ears, which went on for most of the day and escalated into a flurry of texts between her and her man, I reflected on where my own noise was in my life.
 It turns out that I do create my own drama when I am dishonest with my feelings and allow fear to rule my ego.

-My intention for this new year is to allow my goddess within to thrive authentically by being mindful of the power I have to affect the world around me everyday.
+My intention for this new year is to allow my goddess within to thrive authentically by being mindful of the power I have to affect the world around me every day.
 Crush fear, and be honest about the woman I am, WAS and want to be.
 If I don’t approve of something, I need to voice it.
 If I am unhappy with a matter, I need to work through it.
 If I am offended by a person, I need to reflect about where I might have been an offender, own it and rectify the situation.
 “Walking on glass” to please others only cuts your feet and bleeds you dry.
 No one else but you rules YOU.

-As I am raising my little boy, I am raising my inner girl and she is with me for this ride, “ride or die,” with all her fears, fearlessness, beauty, rage, love, jealousy, selfish princess-ness to queen.
+As I am raising my little boy, I am raising my inner girl, and she is with me for this ride, “ride or die,” with all her fears, fearlessness, beauty, rage, love, jealousy, selfish princess-ness to queen.
 My job is to quiet the noise within me and integrate my little girl.
 To allow the music that is mine to flow and be my guide to how I travel through life and in my interactions with relationships.

-With this power, I can create love everywhere in everything I do, feel and say; with this power I can crush the noise of fear with my personal army of authenticity and be the Queen I truly am.
+With this power, I can create love everywhere in everything I do, feel and say; with this power, I can crush the noise of fear with my personal army of authenticity and be the Queen I truly am.